 Share on TumblrI’m SO ready for school to start.
 And I’m SO not ready for school to start.
 The homework struggles… the carpooling… the getting up early to cook a hot breakfast.
 Ugh.
 Maybe I’ll go back to bed, while I can.
 In the meantime, I’m leaving you with some of my favorite school lunch [Read On]

-Pin It I’m a sucker for a good romance.
+I’m a sucker for a good romance.
 Not a cheesy romance, or a silly one, or one that is too dark… it has to be good.
 Case in point, You’ve Got Mail.
 It’s a perfect romantic movie, with the right balance of lightheartedness and love.
-I love the scene when he comes to her [Read On]
+I love the scene when he comes to her apartment [Read On]

 Share on TumblrA recipe for a simple oatmeal cookie with vanilla icing.
 Source: Created by Diane, although hers are much more beautiful than mine.
 Yield: 3-4 dozen I had big plans for my weekend.
 They involved spending a lazy morning in bed, doing some baking, playing a card game with the kids, and generally just [Read On]